 Currently, just about 50 percent of Africa’s roads are paved.
 As the continent’s development drive continues, this percentage will rise and so will the demand for automobiles and transportation services.

-This rise in demand will create several interesting business opportunities in Africa and open supporting industries including dealerships, spare parts, auto-service shops, auto financing, and even ridesharing services.
+This rise in demand will create several interesting business and investment opportunities in Africa and open supporting industries including dealerships, spare parts, auto-service shops, auto financing, and even ridesharing services.

 6) Local products for export

 Africa spends billions of dollars on imports every year.
 This includes both food and non-food items.

 But beyond the traditional commodities – crude oil, minerals, cocoa, coffee, timber etc. — what else of value can Africa actually export?

 It happens there are a lot of local products on the continent that have the potential to become global brands.
 The problem is, we often overlook or look down on them.

 But a few interesting entrepreneurs are now turning local African products into global brands and best-sellers.

 Take Nilotica for example, a rare type of Shea butter that is used in luxury beauty products sold around the world.
 The trees that produce this butter only grow at the source of the Nile River; in Northern Uganda, South Sudan and Ethiopia.